-- (A) Purposes.
-The board or a commission acting through a duly authorized delegate may conduct such prehearing conferences, upon due notice, as may be useful in expediting its proceedings and hearings.
-The purposes of such prehearing conferences shall be to: - (1) Clarify the issues in controversy: - (2) Identify documents, witnesses and other offers of proof to be presented at a hearing by any party; and - (3) Obtain such stipulations of parties as to issues, offers of proof and other matters as may be appropriate. - (B) Preliminary rulings.
+(A) Prehearing Conferences.
+Upon request of an applicant or upon its own motion, the board or a district commission, acting through a duly authorized delegate, may conduct such prehearing conferences, upon due notice, as the board or commission determines will be useful in providing full information to all parties and in expediting its proceedings.
+The decision to schedule or not to schedule a prehearing conference is not subject to appeal.
+The purposes of such prehearing conferences may include:

+(1) Determine preliminary party status in accordance with Rule 14;

+(2) Clarify the issues in controversy and set a schedule for future proceedings;

+(3) Identify evidence, documents, witnesses, stipulations, and other offers of proof to be presented at a hearing by any party;

+(4) Promote expeditious, informal and nonadversarial resolution of issues, require the timely exchange of information concerning the application, and encourage participants to settle differences; and

+(5) Conduct such other business that the board or the district commission deems necessary and appropriate.

+(B) Preliminary rulings.
 The convening officer, if a member of the board or district commission, may make such preliminary rulings as to matters of notice, scheduling, party status, and other procedural matters, including interpretation of these rules, as are necessary to expedite and facilitate the hearing process.
 Such rulings may also be made by a commission chair or board chair without the convening of a prehearing conference.
-However, any such ruling may be objected to by any interested party, in which case the ruling shall be reviewed and the matter resolved by the board or district commission. - (C) Prehearing order.
+However, any such ruling may be objected to by any interested party, in which case the ruling shall be reviewed and the matter resolved by the board or district commission.

+(C) Prehearing order.
 The convening officer may prepare a prehearing order stating the results of the prehearing conference.
 Any such order shall be binding upon all parties to the proceeding who have received notice of the prehearing conference if it is forwarded to the parties at least five day prior to the hearing.
-However, the time requirement may be waived upon agreement of all parties to the proceeding; and the board or a district commission may waive a requirement of a prehearing order upon a showing of cause, filing a timely objection, or if fairness so requires. - (D) Informal and non-adversarial resolution of issues.
+However, the time requirement may be waived upon agreement of all parties to the proceeding; and the board or a district commission may waive a requirement of a prehearing order upon a showing of cause, filing a timely objection, or if fairness so requires.

+(D) Informal and non-adversarial resolution of issues.
 In the normal course of their duties, the board and the district commissions shall promote expeditious, informal and non-adversarial resolution of issues, require the timely exchange of information concerning an application and encourage participants to settle differences in any Act 250 proceeding.
 The board and district commissions may require the timely exchange of information regardless of whether parties are involved in informal resolution of issues.
-See 10 VSA § 6085(e).
+See 10 VSA Section 6085(e).